 What qualifies as a “luxury” home differs significantly around the world, in terms of both price and attributes of individual properties.
-Based on a survey of our affiliates in more than 80 prestige real estate markets worldwide for our Luxury Defined white paper, the average starting price for a luxury home across all markets is around $2 million, ranging to $750,000 in markets such as Durban in South Africa, and an astounding $8 million in Beverly Hills.
+Based on a survey of our Affiliated brokerages in more than 80 prestige real estate markets worldwide for our 2016 Luxury Defined white paper, the average starting price for a luxury home across all housing markets is US$2 million, ranging from US$750,000 in markets such as Durban in South Africa, to an astounding US$8 million in Beverly Hills, California.

 Point to the geographical locations on our map below, to see what what the starting price is for a luxury home around the world.

 Given this disparity in prices for the basic starting point of luxury property, comparing the standard measurements of the luxury real estate market in a global economic powerhouse city to that of a smaller second-home resort destination fails to account for key market differences.
 To more accurately reflect and interpret the trends and market dynamics at play, we segmented surveyed real estate markets into several categories, largely identified by population size, number of high-net-worth residents, buyer types, home purchase type, housing mix, and general economic indicators.